-- Mail user agents do not support the mbox file format.
-The mbox format is a simple text format that can be read by a number of console mail user agents like mailx and mutt.
+- mbox file format is not supported.
+The mbox format is used by many mail user agents like mailx and mutt.

-- Users cannot stay connected to a fast network for file system access to their mbox file, so they want to grab a local copy to read offline.
+- Users cannot stay connected to a fast network to grab a local copy to read offline.

-- Security requirements dictate that users not have direct access to the email-gate, for example, shared mail spool directories are considered unacceptable for security reasons.
+- Some mail servers don’t give access to the shared mail spool directories for security reasons.

 To handle these cases, another class of protocols was introduced.
 This type of protocols may be described as mail access protocols.